To Hell with the Kaiser!: Reception

 Like many American films of the time, To Hell with the Kaiser! was subject to restrictions and cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors cut, in Reel 2, the intertitle "Give the men free re [sic] — you know what that means", Reel 3, the three intertitles "These quarters are not so bad — all but the girls, of course", "I'll take the first choice", and "Morning — the lust of the war gods", and, Reel 5, the intertitle "You came here willingly" etc.

+Preservation

+With no holdings located in archives, To Hell with the Kaiser! is considered a lost film.